Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

 # Intent Events

+Define the behavior of the Virtual Assistant during intent identification from user utterances to customize the user experience.

 ## Intent not Identified

 When the VA cannot understand the user’s intent, this event determines the subsequent behavior.
 You can choose one of the following options: